WalvisChris/MOD-Supermarket-Together/README.md

 1. Open the game files.
 You can do this by right-clicking on your game in steam and clicking `manager > browse local files`.
 Go to the `Managed` folder.
 2. Download and rename the files from my `EasyFiles` (GitHub): Remove the first word (which is in captial letters) from the name.
+3. Now choose which mods you want to use from my `EasyFiles` (GitHub):
+    - `FLY Unity.StarterAssets.dll` is the fly mod
+    - `MOD Assembly-CSharp.dll` is all mods except flying (because its needs to be a separate file)
+    - `TOOLTIPS Assembly-CSharp.dll` is only the pricegun helper
-3. Drag the files from my `EasyFiles` (GitHub) to the `Managed` folder (Game) to replace the game code with the modded code.
+4. Drag the files from my `EasyFiles` (GitHub) to the `Managed` folder (Game) to replace the game code with the modded code.
-4. To delete the mod, in the `Managed` file delete the .dll files that you dragged in.
+5. To delete the mod, in the `Managed` file delete the .dll files that you dragged in.
 Then go to steam and click `Manage > verify integrity of game files` on the game.
 This will reset the game code back to the original.

 # Instructions for programmers